pjohn1/quadcopter_simulation/quad_model/controllers/Readme.md

 The high-level controller is quite simple as most complexity is handled through the low-level controller.

-The current implementation is to track the velocity error and use PD control to scale this error and publish it to the low-level controller which is detailed in the next section.
+The current implementation is to track the velocity error based on the pose difference and use a PD control to scale this error and publish it to the low-level controller.

 # Low-Level Controller